mre/rust-big-name-big-list/README.md

-# The Rust big name big list, a list of Rust use by well-known companies and groups
+List of Rust use by well-known companies and groups

 The following is a list of "big name" companies and groups that use Rust.
 To qualify, the name must be generally well-known in the software industry.